centiservice/mats3/docs/developing/EndpointsAndInitiations.md

 So, to initiate a Mats Flow, you need to specify:

 1. `TraceId` for the new flow.
 This should be a unique and descriptive String for this Mats Flow.
 2. The `InitiatorId` of this flow, i.e. _where_ this Mats Flow was initiated.
-It represents the "0th Stage" of the Flow.
+It represents the "0th Call" of the Flow.
 3. Which Mats `EndpointId` it targets.
 4. What operation you want (`send(..)`), and include the message to the endpoint.